techidaily/site-youtube-web/source/_posts/be-video-magic-best-tools-for-effortless-webm-conversion.md

 ![Convert YouTube video to WebM format with YTBTO](https://images.wondershare.com/filmora/article-images/convert-youtube-video-to-webm-with-ytbto.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iLlpdv0cz_k?si=HwTdnMmeVJXm4GPV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You don’t need to have any previous experience with the file conversion process in order to convert YouTube videos to WebM files with YTBTO.
 Simply paste the YouTube URL to the box located at the top of the webpage and then click on the Convert It! button.
 Once the conversion process is completed you will be able to choose the file format in which you want to save the YouTube video, so just click on the Download button next to one of the WebM options.
 You can then proceed to specify the destination on your hard drive where the converted file is going to be saved.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6\.
 YouTubeByClick